r0ddty/android_vendor_RisingOTA_fog_unoff/README.md

 ```
 ./createjson.sh
 ```
-4. A file named *codename*.json gets created in main riceDroid source folder.
+4. A file named *codename*.json gets created in main RisingOS source folder.
 Copy it to where this repo was cloned.
 5. Create a file named changelog_*codename*.txt based on changelog structure from point 1.2, and add your changelog in it.
 6. Submit a pull request to this repo (this way we validate that you understood the requirements and if all is good you'll be granted direct push access to this repo)

 ### 3.2 Update build ###
 1. Clone this repo locally
 ```
-git clone https://github.com/ricedroidandroid/android_vendor_riceDroidOTA -b twelve
+git clone https://github.com/RisingOSS-devices/android_vendor_RisingOTA.git -b fourteen
 ```
-2. Change to the directory where you cloned this repo (android_vendor_riceDroidOTA) and fetch updates from repo.
+2. Change to the directory where you cloned this repo (android_vendor_RisingOSOTA) and fetch updates from repo.
 ```
-cd android_vendor_riceDroidOTA
+cd android_vendor_RisingOTA
 git fetch --all
 git pull
 ```
-3. Copy *codename*.json file from out dir (where your riceDroid zip is compiled) over to this repo folder (android_vendor_riceDroidOTA).
+3. Copy *codename*.json file from out dir (where your RisingOS zip is compiled) over to this repo folder (android_vendor_RisingOTA).
 4. Make changes to changelog_*codename*.txt and save it.
 5. Now with the files updated, commit your update to this repo.
 ```